 Some employers may require you to pass a medical test.

-There are no specific secondary education requirements for becoming a stevedore, but a minimum of NCEA Level 1 maths and English is recommended.
+There are no specific secondary education requirements to become a stevedore.
+However, NCEA Level 2 English and maths are useful.

 Stevedores need to be:

 - able to work well in a team

 - able to follow instructions